 - In the fat metabolism, liver cells break down fat and produce energy.
-They also produce about 800 to 1000 ml of bile per day.
-This green-yellow, brown or olive liquid is collected in small channels and then passed to the main bile duct, which carries the bile to a part of the small intestine called the duodenum.
-Bile is important for the distribution and absorption of fat.
+They also produce around 800 to 1000 ml of bile per day.
+This yellow-green, brown, or olive fluid is collected in small ducts and then passed to the main bile duct, which carries the bile to a part of the small intestine called the duodenum.
+Bile is important for the breakdown and absorption of fat.

 - Carbohydrate metabolism

-The liver helps to keep the blood sugar level (blood sugar) constant.
+The liver helps ensure that the level of sugar in the blood (blood sugar) remains constant.
 If your blood sugar level increases, for example after a meal, the liver removes sugar from the blood and stores it as glycogen.
 If someone's blood sugar levels are too low, the liver breaks down glycogen and releases sugar into the blood.
-Like sugar, the liver also stores vitamins and minerals (iron and copper), and releases them to the blood when needed.
+Along with sugar, the liver also stores vitamins and minerals (iron and copper), and releases them into the blood when needed.

 - Protein metabolism

-The liver also plays an important role in protein metabolism: liver cells change amino acids in food, so they can be used for energy, or to make carbohydrates or fats.
-A toxic substance, called ammonia, is a byproduct of this process.
-Liver cells convert ammonia into a much less toxic substance called urea, which is released into the blood.
-The urea is then transported to the kidneys and leaves the body in the form of urine.
+The liver also plays an important role in protein metabolism: Liver cells change amino acids in food, so they can be used for energy, or to make carbohydrates or fats.
+A poisonous substance, called ammonia, is a byproduct of this process.
+The liver cells convert ammonia into a much less toxic substance called urea, which is released into the blood.
+Urea is then transported to the kidneys and leaves the body in the form of urine.